aistiak/daily-learn/mysql/order-group-by.md

 ### HAVING clause

-he HAVING clause was added to SQL because the WHERE keyword cannot be used with aggregate functions.
+HAVING clause was added to SQL because the WHERE keyword cannot be used with aggregate functions.

 ```
 SELECT COUNT(CustomerID), Country